Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/soft-skills/changing-the-status-quo.md

 > "I can't change it..."
 >
 > "I can't do anything about it..."
+>
+> "I'm only one person..."

 and I can't help but think: "No, it isn't.
-Yes, you can."
+Yes, you can.
+Sometimes it only takes one extra person."

 ## My perspective